PranavRawat2005/MySQL-world-layoffs/README.md

 ### Exploratory Data Analysis
    - Used the aggregating functions to derive key insights.
-   - Used CTEs and Temp Tables
+   - Used CTEs and Temp Tables.
    - Used JOIN and WHERE functions.

 ### Dashboard